Natural philosophy: Origin and evolution of the term

 In the 14th and 15th centuries, natural philosophy was one of many branches of philosophy, but was not a specialized field of study.
 The first person appointed as a specialist in Natural Philosophy per se was Jacopo Zabarella, at the University of Padua in 1577.

 Modern meanings of the terms science and scientists date only to the 19th century.
 Before that, science was a synonym for knowledge or study, in keeping with its Latin origin.
-The term gained its modern meaning when experimental science and the scientific method became a specialized branch of study apart from natural philosophy.
+The term gained its modern meaning when experimental science and the scientific method became a specialized branch of study apart from natural philosophy, especially since William Whewell, a natural philosopher from the University of Cambridge, proposed the term "scientist" in 1834 to replace such terms as "cultivators of science" and "natural philosopher".

 From the mid-19th century, when it became increasingly unusual for scientists to contribute to both physics and chemistry, "natural philosophy" came to mean just physics, and the word is still used in that sense in degree titles at the University of Oxford and University of Aberdeen.
 In general, chairs of Natural Philosophy established long ago at the oldest universities are nowadays occupied mainly by physics professors.
 Isaac Newton's book Philosophiae Naturalis Principia Mathematica (1687), whose title translates to "Mathematical Principles of Natural Philosophy", reflects the then-current use of the words "natural philosophy", akin to "systematic study of nature".
 Even in the 19th century, a treatise by Lord Kelvin and Peter Guthrie Tait, which helped define much of modern physics, was titled Treatise on Natural Philosophy (1867).